 Ateneo de Davao University, in partnership with other academic institutions, government agencies, and private institutions, has launched ADDU Community Connectivity Empowered by Satellite Service for Mindanao (ACCESS Mindanao) to provide satellite communications technology to address the problem of internet connectivity in remote and isolated communities in Mindanao.
 The satellite antennas were initially deployed late in 2020 in Davao Oriental and Davao de Oro.
 Then on January 2021, the Jesuit mission in Miarayon, Bukidnon was connected to the network (see photo) - enabling St. Therese School of Miarayon to now conduct online classes for students and training for teachers.
 On March 2021, satellite service was launched for the Tech4Ed Centers in Datu Piang, Maguindanao and in Bitiala Center, Cotabato City.
 Later that month, Basilan and Tawi Tawi were also connected to the ACCESS network.

 In union with the national act of bayanihan in many communities nationwide, Fr.
-Robert Rivera SJ, President, Ateneo de Naga University, has announced the launch of its community pantry beginning Monday, April 26, outside the main gate of the Bagumbayan campus.
-The ADNU CP, an initiative of the Center for Community Development (CCD), has adopted the motto, “Magbigay ayon sa kakayahan, kumuha batay sa pangangailangan.”
-People start to wait in line as early as 4:30am.
-Open only for about an hour or so on MWF mornings, the CP serves about 250-350 people a day.
-The food packs include rice, noodles, canned goods, root crops and vegetables from local farms (such as pechay, mungo, squash, and eggplants).
-ADNU alumni from the US have begun to send in their assistance, following Fr.
-Rivera's appeal for even small but sustained donations.
-Members of the CCD and JVP assist in food packing and manning the pantry operations.
+Robert Rivera SJ, President, Ateneo de Naga University, has announced the launch of its community pantry, an initiative of the Center for Community Development (CCD).
+It has adopted the motto, “Magbigay ayon sa kakayahan, kumuha batay sa pangangailangan.”
+Since its launch in April 26, it has served the poor living near the main campus in Bagumbayan; on mobile downtown locations to reach street vendors, tricycle drivers and transient workers; and to indigent communities in nearby towns.
+The food packs include rice, noodles, canned goods, vegetables from local farmers and dried fish from Bicol fishermen.
+AdNU alumni from the US have begun to send in their assistance, following Fr.
+Rivera's appeal for modest but sustained donations.
+Alumni groups, members of the CCD and JVP assist in food packing and manning the pantry operations.

 On April 14, HS batch 95 alumni donated P200K to the SHS scholarship fund.
 The scholarship program has been running for 3 years and presently supports 4 scholars.
 These are graduates of SHS who are financially challenged to continue their college education.
 It costs about $2000 per year per scholar to support them.
 Last year, they donated 4 laptop computers to enable access to learning from home.
 They also provide funds for internet connection.
 These are typical profiles of their scholars: a) Mom is a public school teacher and dad is retired; b) Mom is a house helper and separated from the husband; c) Dad is an electrician at SHS but hardly working now and Mom is stay at home; d) Dad is a taho vendor and Mom is stay at home.
 Every year they add 1-2 scholars and the college students can choose 4 or 5 year courses.
 This is supported by donations from alumni.
 Info from Jefferson Tio, Executive Director, SHS Ateneo De Cebu Alumni Association.